Yamaltu/Deba

 Yamaltu/Deba is a Local Government Area of Gombe State, Nigeria.
 Its headquarters is in the town of Deba (or Deba Habe), at the southeastern part of the state capital, Gombe.

 It is inhabited by mainly Tera and Fulani people.

 The postal code of the area is 761.

 History

 Deba's history began in 1375 AD with the appointment of the first Kuji Sovereign Chief.
 Pre-Mishelku, Mishelku, Fulani Jihad, Colonial, and Post-Independence periods make up Deba's history.
 The Local Government was already in place before Gombe State was established, but it later became a Local Government inside Gombe State.

 The headquarters of the LGA are in the town of Deba and the LGA is bordered by parts of Borno and Yobe states.

-Yamaltu /Deba. has Population of 255,248. according to 2006 census.
+Yamaltu /Deba has population of 255,248. according to 2006 census.

 Geography

-Yamaltu/Deba LGA has a total area of 1,981 square kilometers with an average temperature of 31 degrees Celsius.
+Yamaltu/Deba LGA has a total area of 1,981 square kilometres or 765 square miles with an average temperature of 31 degrees Celsius or 88 degrees Fahrenheit.
 The LGA is home to a portion of the well-known Lake Dadin Kowa, as well as the Kilang Hills and Bima Rock.